-The inaugural James Welch Prize reading, celebrating two Indigenous poets from the U.S., will be presented in partnership with Hugo House and Poetry Northwest, featuring judge Sherwin Bitsui and winner Kenzie Allen.
-This event has moved to an online-only format.
+The second annual James Welch Prize reading, celebrating two Indigenous poets from the U.S., is presented in partnership with Hugo House and Poetry Northwest, featuring judge Elise Paschen and winners Halee Kirkwood and Melanie Merle.

 Judge Elise Paschen, an enrolled member of the Osage Nation, is the author of, most recently, The Nightlife, Bestiary, Infidelities (winner of the Nicholas Roerich Poetry Prize), and Houses: Coasts.
 As an undergraduate at Harvard, she received the Garrison Medal for poetry.
 She holds M.Phil. and D.Phil. degrees from Oxford University.
 Paschen received the Rupert Costo Chair in American Indian Affairs Medal in 2019.
 Her poems have been published in Poetry Magazine and The New Yorker, among other magazines, and in numerous anthologies, including The Best American Poetry 2018 and A Norton Anthology of Native Nations Poetry.
 She is the editor of The Eloquent Poem: 128 Contemporary Poems and Their Making as well as the New York Times best-selling anthology, Poetry Speaks to Children, and co-editor of Poetry Speaks and Poetry in Motion, among other anthologies.
 Former Executive Director of the Poetry Society of America, she is a co-founder of Poetry in Motion, a nationwide program which places poetry posters in subway cars and buses.
 Paschen teaches in the MFA Writing Program at the School of the Art Institute and lives in Chicago with her husband and their two children.